embed-the-world/motivational_quote/README.md

 # motivational_quote
-small api call to a website called zen quotes
+Api call to a website called "zen quotes".

 There are no plans to enhance or expand this repo.
 This is it.

+The small gui is tkinter based.

 ## usage

-Install python3 then type

 ``` python3
 python3 glueckskeks.py